-- The general policy of the City is to invoke the personnel records exemption in those instances where it applies in order to protect the privacy of employees and officials of the City. - The general policy of the City is to invoke the contract negotiations exemption and the purchase or disposition of real estate exemption whenever they apply to protect the City's position and negotiating strategy. - The general policy of the City is to invoke the investigative files exemption for applicable police records to protect the privacy of crime victims and witnesses and to avoid harming investigations or prosecutions. - The general policy of the City is not to release legal records exempt under § 2.2-3705.1(2) or § 2.2-3705.1(3). - Virginia law prohibits the release of tax records covered by Virginia Code § 58.1-3 from being disclosed. - The City reserves the right to utilize any exemption provided under the Freedom of Information Act.
+- The general policy of the Commissioner of the Revenue is to invoke the personnel records exemption in those instances where it applies in order to protect the privacy of employees and officials of the Commissioner of the Revenue. - The general policy of the Commissioner of the Revenue is to invoke the contract negotiations exemption and the purchase or disposition of real estate exemption whenever they apply to protect the Commissioner of the Revenue's position and negotiating strategy. - Virginia law prohibits the release of tax records covered by Virginia Code § 58.1-3 from being disclosed. - The Commissioner of the Revenue reserves the right to utilize any exemption provided under the Freedom of Information Act.